ripley57/CW_Tools/tools/git/git_amend.md

 # git commit --amend

-To correct your comment in the last commit: git commit --amend
+To correct your comment in the last commit:
+OPTIONAL: First add any files you forgot to stage, using "git add" git commit --amend
-The previous commit message will be displayed in the editor.
-You can then change the message and re-save.
+Your previous commit message will be displayed in the editor.
+You can then change the message and re-commit.

-Note that this replaces the commit refid with a new one, e.g.
+Note that this replaces the commit refid with a new one...

 before "git commit --amend":
 $ git log --oneline --max-count=5